MichelleUfford/sql-scripts/README.md

 ## dev
 * bcp_script_generator.sql
   * Generates bcp scripts using SQL Server metadata
+* dba_parseString_udf.sql
+  * This function parses string input using a variable delimiter.
 * insert_statement_generator.sql
   * Generates insert statements for Teradata using SQL Server metadata.
 This is useful for easily migrating small tables (i.e. < 1000 rows) from SQL Server to Teradata.
 DO NOT use on large tables.
 * teradata_ddl_generator.sql